Inward Glance

 • What has a deadline attached to it — something that must happen by a certain time to enable something else?

 "Based on my 5-year roadmap and annual goals [paste them], suggest 15–25 specific milestones — concrete, checkable events that mark real progress.
-Group them by SPIRE pillar and tag each one (Travel, Health, Relational, Spiritual, Emotional, Home).
+Group them by SPIRE (Spiritual, Physical, Intellectual, Relational and Emotional) pillar and tag each one (Travel, Health, Relational, Spiritual, Emotional, Home).
 Include a mix of: things to start or try for the first time, things to book or commit to, appointments to make, and achievements to reach.
 Order them loosely by when they might happen across the five years.
 Each milestone should be specific enough that I know exactly when I've done it."

 Use the Milestone Planning Notes section The Roadmap tab has a planning notes section below the milestones list.
 Use it to think out loud about your milestones — what's exciting, what feels daunting, what you're not sure about yet.
 These notes are private and datestamped, so they become a record of your thinking as your plan evolves.